PyCodeCamp/LoggerFlow/README.md

 LoggerFlow is a small demo project that shows how to build a pipeline of cooperating AI agents using CrewAI.
 The crew reads application logs, analyzes them with a generative model (Google Gemini in this project), and creates Jira tickets for detected incidents.

-This README explains how to set up and run the project locally on macOS (tested with Python 3.12.12).
+This README explains how to set up and run the project locally(tested with Python 3.12.12).

 ---

 ## Prerequisites

-- macOS (you are on macOS in this workspace)
 - Python 3.12.12 installed.
 This project was developed and tested with Python 3.12.12 — please use that version to avoid subtle incompatibilities with Pydantic / CrewAI.
 - Git (to clone or fetch the repo)

----

 ## Quick project layout